Sonika-Prakash/Sonika-Prakash/README.md

 ### Heya there, I'm Sonika Prakash 👋

-## I'm a Computer Science and Engineering student!
+## I'm a Computer Science and Engineering student

-- 🌱 I’m currently learning more and more about web development!
+- 📍 I'm from Davangere, Karnataka
-- 👯 I’m looking to collaborate with other Python and web developers
+- 🌱 I’m currently upgrading my skills in Python and Web development
-- 🥅 2021 Goals: Upgrade my skills in Python and Web development!
+- 🥅 2021 Goals: Build as many web applications as I can!
-- ⚡ Fun fact: I love to sketch, listen to music and binge watch web series
+- ⚡ Fun fact: I love to sketch, vibe to music and binge watch web series

 ---